Crossing the Atlantic: How Louise Senécal Became a Fille du Roi

 What happened next?
 The records are silent.

-For twenty-two years—from her mother's death in 1645 to her departure for New France in 1667—Louise vanishes from the documentary record.
+For twenty-two years — from her mother's death in 1645 to her departure for New France in 1667 — Louise vanishes from the documentary record.
 No marriage.
 No trade apprenticeship.
 No property transactions.
 Her three siblings remained in Rouen; their names appear in various parish and civil records throughout the 1650s and 1660s.
 But Louise left no trace.

 She may have been in service to another family.
 She may have been waiting for an inheritance that never materialized.
 She may have been caring for her father, though no record of his death survives.
 What we know is this: at age 30, Louise Senécal decided to cross an ocean to marry a stranger.

 She was six years older than the average Fille du Roi.
-Most of the "King's Daughters" were in their late teens or early twenties—young women with decades of childbearing years ahead of them.
+Most of the "King's Daughters" were in their late teens or early twenties — young women with decades of childbearing years ahead of them.
 Louise, at 30, was approaching what 17th-century demographers considered the end of prime fertility.

-But she had something younger women lacked: desperation born of limited options.
+She had something younger women lacked: desperation born of limited options.

 The Protest She Didn't Sign